Tomiinek/Multilingual_Text_to_Speech/README.md

 ## Vocoding

 We used the WaveRNN model for vocoding.
-You can download [WaveRNN weights](https://www.dropbox.com/s/ydep8fdzbplaamu/wavernn_weight.pyt) pre-trained on the whole CSS10 dataset.
+You can download [WaveRNN weights](https://github.com/Tomiinek/Multilingual_Text_to_Speech/releases/download/v1.0/wavernn_weight.pyt) pre-trained on the whole CSS10 dataset.
 For examples of usage, visit our interactive demos ([here](https://colab.research.google.com/github/Tomiinek/Multilingual_Text_to_Speech/blob/master/notebooks/code_switching_demo.ipynb) and [here](https://github.com/Tomiinek/Multilingual_Text_to_Speech/blob/master/notebooks/multi_training_demo.ipynb)) or [this repository](https://github.com/Tomiinek/WaveRNN).

+## Code Structure

+Please, see [this file](https://github.com/Tomiinek/Multilingual_Text_to_Speech/blob/master/CODE.md) for more details about the contained source-code and its structure.